martinthomson/rfc8312bis/draft-eggert-tcpm-rfc8312bis.md

 ## Incremental Deployment

-CUBIC requires only the change of AIMD TCP senders, and it does not make any changes to AIMD TCP receivers.
+CUBIC requires only changes to TCP senders, and it does not require any changes at TCP receivers.
 That is, a CUBIC sender works correctly with the AIMD TCP receivers.
-In addition, CUBIC does not require any changes to the routers and does not require any assistance from the routers.
+In addition, CUBIC does not require any changes to routers and does not require any assistance from routers.

 # Security Considerations

-This proposal makes no changes to the underlying security of TCP.
+CUBIC makes no changes to the underlying security of TCP.
 More information about TCP security concerns can be found in {{!RFC5681}}.

 # IANA Considerations